Luca D. Majer

 Last March 28, a study was released by J. Kepler University.
 It analyzes and compares lyrics of - just - 353,320 songs, released in the last 40 years, and in five styles: rap, country, pop, R&B, and rock.

-Furthermore, it seems proven that words accentuate the feelings (e.g. sadness or melancholy) evoked by music, in a turbocharged sort of way.
-We kinda knew that words added something to music: that we could intuit without any help from science.
-But "Brain imaging" now has provided us with a scientific proof that 'sung songs' (i.e. with lyrics) tend to excite different areas of the brain compared to instrumental music.
+Furthermore, it's proven that words accentuate feelings (such as sadness or melancholy) evoked by music, in a turbocharged sort of way.
+We kinda knew that words added something to music: we didn't need any help from science to ge that.
+But with "brain imaging" we have a scientific proof of which different areas of the brain 'songs with lyrics' tend to excite, as opposed to instrumental music.

-Moreover, the linguistic terrain is a fertile one for technophile priests and their machines, who are delighted to look for 'serious statistical coincidences' with the Big Data, to replace slippery philosopher's stones, potentially insidious when a hard proof is required.
+Moreover, the linguistic terrain is a fertile one for any technophile priest willing to search for 'serious statistical coincidences' and thus to replace slippery philosopher's stones with hard Big Data evidence.

 (...)